Genital warts

 If it’s not possible to distinguish the growths from other diseases, like non-melanoma skin cancer, it can be helpful to examine the tissue more closely.
 The doctor then removes the wart or takes a sample (biopsy), and the tissue is examined under a microscope to find out exactly what it is.

-If you’re diagnosed with genital warts, the doctor will usually offer to do additional tests for other sexually transmitted infections (STIs) like syphilis or gonorrhea too.
+If you’re diagnosed with genital warts, the doctor will usually offer to do tests for other sexually transmitted infections (STIs) like syphilis or gonorrhea too.

 Prevention